The list of banks that support BISP ATM withdrawals has been released. Find out how to get 13500 using a CNIC.

 • Biometric withdrawal systems enabled in most major districts.

-• ATMs can accept CNIC numberss and thumbprint verification.
+• ATMs can accept CNIC numbers and thumbprint verification.

 • Payments collected from the nearest payment center or office.